 Spine Angle and Swing Plane

 Your spine angle at set-up determines your swing plane.
 Having more bend in your posture encourages a flatter, one-plane swing while standing taller encourages a more upright two-plane swing.
 Regardless of what type of swing you choose, you should practice the set-up until it becomes second nature.
 If you adjust your set-up to help produce a different swing plane it can potentially throw off your alignment, so practicing it becomes that much more important.
 Maintaining your spine angle throughout your swing is critical, and rehearsing it to develop the muscle memory to execute consistently on the golf course is essential.
 An important aspect of a proper golf swing plane is maintaining your spine tilt as you rotate, which means your arms and torso need to be strongly connected for a one plane swing, and well synchronized for a two plane swing.
-Seeking the help of a professional instructor or using a device like the Swing Align swing trainer are great ways to understand and improve your swing plane.
+Seeking the help of a professional instructor or using a golf plane aid like the Swing Align are great ways to understand and improve your swing plane.

 Practice Swing Plane Using Swing Align